1CloudHub/DevCraft-in-a-Box/README.md

 ## About Connect Xperience

-**Connect Xperience** is an AI-powered document interaction platform.
-Users can upload documents and chat with an intelligent assistant that provides contextual answers derived from the content.
+This platform empowers users to upload documents and instantly interact with them through an intelligent assistant that understands context, retrieves precise information, and responds in the user’s preferred language.
+Whether it’s for internal knowledge support or customer engagement, Connect Xperience delivers relevant, accurate answers that bridge the gap between complex data and clear communication.

 ---